Selected Case Studies

 Better onboarding and activation

-Publishers and advertisers had strong tools, but activation was a bottleneck.
-Complex onboarding, scattered docs, and manual steps meant many never reached value.
-The job was to simplify onboarding and use Auto Ads' ML to shorten time to value.
+Finish setup, then let ML earn.
+Publishers and advertisers had capable tools, but activation stalled on onboarding: scattered guidance and manual steps meant many never enabled Auto Ads.
+The job was to simplify setup and shorten time to value with clearer onboarding email flows.

 The Opportunity

-Two million publishers were leaving money on the table without Auto Ads
+Two million publishers leaving revenue on the table without Auto Ads

 Auto Ads used ML to place ads and find inventory site owners missed, but most publishers never turned it on.
-The product was one snippet, yet it felt opaque for non-technical users.
-Manual placements were familiar; the ML piece sounded like a black box.
-Google's bet on automated monetization only paid off if people finished setup, and competitors were ready to win users who stalled.
+The integration was one snippet, yet it read opaque if you did not ship code daily.
+Manual placements stayed familiar; the ML path sounded like a black box.
+Automated monetisation only paid off after setup finished; competitors were ready to capture anyone who quit halfway.

 The Solution